Pediatric Blood Pressure: AAP 2017 Guidelines, Percentiles, and Hypertension Staging

 • <130/80 mm Hg in children ≥13 years [3]

-• More stringent targets for children with secondary hypertension or high-risk conditions (e.g., CKD)
+• More stringent targets for secondary hypertension or high-risk conditions such as CKD [3]

 Long-Term Implications

-Hypertensive children are highly likely to become hypertensive adults and to have measurable target organ injury, particularly left ventricular hypertrophy and vascular stiffening.
-Data on BP tracking from childhood to adulthood demonstrate that higher BP in childhood correlates with higher BP in adulthood and the onset of hypertension in young adulthood.
+Hypertensive children are highly likely to become hypertensive adults and to show measurable target organ injury, particularly left ventricular hypertrophy and vascular stiffening [7].
+BP tracking data from childhood to adulthood show that higher childhood BP correlates with higher adult BP and earlier onset of hypertension in young adulthood [7].

 References